dylan-profiler/visions/docsrc/source/visions/getting_started/usage/typesets.rst

 .. figure:: ../../../../../src/visions/visualisation/typesets/typeset_complete_base.svg
    :width: 700 px
    :align: center
-   :alt: Visualisation of the base data structure of the *visions_complete_set*.
+   :alt: Visualisation of the base data structure of the *CompleteSet*.

-   Visualisation of the base data structure of the *visions_complete_set*.
+   Visualisation of the base data structure of the *CompleteSet*.